-E. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments

-Procedures for symptomatic staff and students include students and staff with symptoms related to COVID-19 are safely and respectfully isolated from others.
+E. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: Procedures for symptomatic staff and students include students and staff with symptoms related to COVID-19 are safely and respectfully isolated from others.
 School officials follow Communicable Disease Service guidelines for illness reporting.
 If the school district becomes aware that an individual who has spent time in a district facility tests positive for COVID-19, officials immediately notify the local health officials, staff and families of a confirmed case while maintaining confidentiality.
 The procedure the district uses when someone tests positive includes the establishment of an isolation space.
 Students remain in isolation with continued supervision and care until picked up by an authorized adult.
 The district follows current Communicable Disease Service guidelines for illness reporting.
 An adequate amount of PPE is available, accessible and provided for use.
 Methods to assist in contact tracing include records of group/cohorts, assigned staff, and daily attendance.
 Re-admittance policies are consistent with Department of Health guidance and information for schools and Department of Health/Communicable Disease Services Quick Reference Guidance on Discontinuation of Transmission-Based Precautions and Home Isolation for Persons Diagnosed with COVID-19.
 The district also engages the expertise of the school nurses on the importance of contact tracing.
 Each school has a Pandemic Response Team which is responsible for each school's implementation of the plan, particularly health and safety measures.
 Sections of the plan that address contact tracing in combination with isolation and quarantine are sections A.1.c., A.1. f, and B.2. g.
-Appendices of the Fall 2020 Plan that address this topic are appendices E, F, and M.

-F. Diagnostic and screening testing
+F. Diagnostic and screening testing: Based on the current health and New Jersey State Health Department guidance, the district will determine if it is appropriate and necessary to have individuals complete the health screener as precautionary measure.
 The school district adopted a policy of taking all student and staff temperatures upon entering or reentering a building regarding the screening procedures for students and employees upon arrival at school or work location for symptoms and history of exposure.
 Screening procedures include the following: staff must visually check students for symptoms upon arrival (which may include temperature checks).
 Health checks must be conducted safely and respectfully, and in accordance with any applicable privacy laws and regulations; results must be documented when signs/symptoms of COVID-19 are observed; any screening policy/protocol must take into account students with disabilities and accommodations that may be needed in the screening process for those students.
 School officials have encouraged parents to be alert for signs of the illness in their children and to keep their child home when they are sick.
 Sections of the plan that address diagnostic and screening testing are A.1.d.
 (1) and A.1.e.
-Appendices of the Fall 2020 Plan that address this topic are appendices D and E.

-G. Efforts to provide vaccinations to educators, other staff, and students, if eligible

-Most educators and staff members voluntarily made vaccination appointments and were vaccinated.
+G. Efforts to provide vaccinations to educators, other staff, and students, if eligible: Most educators and staff members voluntarily made vaccination appointments and were vaccinated.
 In conjunction with the Bergen County Board of Health, staff members who were not yet vaccinated participated in a random drawing to receive the Johnson & Johnson vaccine in Paramus.
 Each time a random computerized selection was held, people were given the appointments to be vaccinated.
 Eventually there were no more volunteers for the drawing since all who requested to participate were vaccinated.
 The district also distributed all health notices, including notices of locations offering vaccinations.
 Students who are eligible for vaccines are already making their own appointments and getting vaccinated.